-- The residential units would utilize energy efficient technologies including: - The roof surfaces would be fiberglass shingle. - Energy Star energy-efficient appliances specified for each unit. - Heating-ventilation-air conditioning controls to efficiently zone heating and cooling demands throughout the building and within each unit. - Smart thermostats incorporated into each residential unit. - LED lighting utilized throughout the building, thereby significantly lowering electric demand and minimizing replacement cost. - Integrated lighting system (e.g. Siemens Gamma Lighting) allowing for lighting control in common areas that are not in use, most particularly in the garage areas. - Windows and doors that would be Energy Star-rated double-paned insulated glass. - Energy conservation measures would be instituted to ensure lights are shut off when and where they are not needed. - The Applicant would provide additional information during the Site Plan review process on the energy efficiency of the window panels. - The Applicant would provide additional information during the Site Plan review process on the energy efficiency of including alternative energy into the project design such as solar, electrical sources of heat, or other green energy sources. - All townhouse units will be pre-wired to allow for easy installation of chargers.
+- The residential units would utilize energy efficient technologies including: - The roof surfaces would be fiberglass shingle. - Energy Star energy-efficient appliances specified for each unit. - Heating-ventilation-air conditioning controls to efficiently zone heating and cooling demands throughout the building and within each unit. - Smart thermostats incorporated into each residential unit.

+- LED lighting utilized throughout the building, thereby significantly lowering electric demand and minimizing replacement cost. - Integrated lighting system (e.g. Siemens Gamma Lighting) allowing for lighting control in common areas that are not in use, most particularly in the garage areas. - Windows and doors that would be Energy Star-rated double-paned insulated glass. - Energy conservation measures would be instituted to ensure lights are shut off when and where they are not needed. - The Applicant would provide additional information during the Site Plan approval process on the energy efficiency of the window panels. - The Applicant would provide additional information during the Site Plan approval process on the energy efficiency of the possibility of including alternative energy into the project design such as solar. - All townhouse units will be pre-wired to allow for easy installation of chargers.